Lesaun/dqn-banana-hunting/Report.md

 ### Possible Improvements

-There have been many advances in DQNs that could be integrated into this including priortized experience replay to select better samples, double dqn to better estimate q-values, or a combination of those and other with a RAINBOW like architecture.
+There have been many advances in DQNs that could be integrated into this including priortized experience replay to select better samples, dueling dqn to better estimate q-values, or a combination of those and other with a RAINBOW like architecture.